Building plugins using CMake

 Note that the MyPlugin directory name is just a stand-in for the name you will really use.
 Also note that you will need to place your plugin into the appropriate parent directory (databases, plots, operators), depending on its type.

 # Change directories into the plugin directory that you've created.
-You will need to # have copied your plugin sources to this directory as well. cd databases/MyPlugin # Generate the CMakeLists.txt file ../../bin/xml2cmake -clobber MyPlugin.xml # Add the file to SVN if it has not been added already svn add CMakeLists.txt Use your favorite text editor to edit CMakeLists.txt and add MyPlugin to the REQUIRED_XXX_PLUGINS variable (where XXX is DATABASE, PLOT, OPERATOR).
+You will need to # have copied your plugin sources to this directory as well. cd databases/MyPlugin # Generate the CMakeLists.txt file ../../bin/xml2cmake -clobber MyPlugin.xml # Add the file to SVN if it has not been added already svn add CMakeLists.txt Use your favorite text editor to edit src/databases/CMakeLists.txt and add MyPlugin to the REQUIRED_XXX_PLUGINS variable (where XXX is DATABASE, PLOT, OPERATOR).
+This makes your plugin part of the VisIt build process.
 Save your changes. # Build VisIt and it will build your plugin cd ../.. cmake . make

 IMPORTANT: be sure to use ../../bin/xml2cmake only and not the installed version of xml2cmake or your CMakeLists.txt file will contain unwanted lines of code that are only to be used when building a plugin against an installed version of VisIt.
 Don't mess up and check in the wrong type of CMakeLists.txt into SVN.

 This method assumes you have installed VisIt from a binary distribution or using "make install" after building from sources.
 If you are building against installed versions of VisIt that you did not build then you must use the same compilers as were used to build the VisIt against which you are linking.

 - 10.5 uses gcc 4.0.1

 - There are not Mac binaries for other versions of VisIt so you can't build against the installed version of VisIt